Physik-Institut-UZH/Gator_2020/README.md

 Gator_2020

-This is the new version of the gator directory, which uses the easygator.C script to run simulations and analysis for the samples screneed at the Gator facility.
+This is the new version of the gator directory, which uses the easygator.C script to run simulations and analysis for the samples screneed at the Gator low-background counting facility  [1].

 ////////////////////////////////////////////////////////////////////